ScrapCodes/kyok-spark/README.md

 The example above comes along with Spark distribution, however one could write his own spark application and submit using the guide on [Spark Submit](http://spark.apache.org/docs/latest/submitting-applications.html).
 We have provided a java sample under the [java-template](java-template) directory.

+For the convenience of the user, this blog includes a basic ready to use guide or sample for accessing IBM Cloud object storage, with Apache Spark.
 Follow the readme under [java-template/readme.md](java-template/readme.md) to deploy your own code using IBM Cloud object store.

 More samples available at: [Spark Templates](https://github.com/ScrapCodes/spark-templates)

-IBM Cloud Object storage (which can be accessed with the same tools as AWS S3) also supports KYOK or KMS for encryption, in addition to provider ecnryption.
+It is a common practice to use an object store(e.g. AWS S3) for accessing and storing data to be processed, IBM Cloud Object Store, let's us have the convenience of an object store along with `KYOK` for encryption i.e. it supports integration with IBM KeyProtect and IBM HyperProtect services using a KMS interface.
  While processing sensitive data, one should consider using IBM Cloud Object storage or IBM Cloud block storage `with KYOK encryption enabled`.
-The entire processing pipeline should be KYOK enabled, and not just one component.
+ The entire processing pipeline should be KYOK enabled, and not just one component, otherwise purpose of having a `KYOK enabled encryption` is forfeited.
  Please checkout out, this guide for more details:
  [IBM Cloud Object Storage - manage encryption](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-encryption)